Skip to main content

 21 mentions Positive Neutral Negative

 The gameplay is generally described as typical and somewhat generic, primarily revolving around a choice-based mechanic that includes puzzles, which some players found interesting and unique.
 While the puzzles are not particularly challenging, they enhance player engagement with the story.
-Overall, the game offers a mix of reading and decision-making, with some reviewers appreciating the replayability and tension it creates, despite others feeling it lacks depth in gameplay.
+Overall, the gameplay has received mixed reviews, with some praising its replayability and integration of mechanics, while others feel it lacks depth and is more akin to a visual novel than a traditional game.

 • “I really enjoyed the puzzle mechanic; it made the choices seem far more significant and made me feel more involved in the story.”